If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Cons:

 So, what kind of brake pads do I need?
-Familiarizing yourself with the most common brake materials will help you recommend brake pads for your car, customer, and friends.
+Familiarizing yourself with the most common brake materials will help you recommend brake pads for your car, customers, and friends.

 Are brake pads the same for front and back?
 Let’s find out in the following sections.